 The best part is that they won’t break, and if one gets overused, all you got to do is print it again.

-If you are looking for a budget-friendly activity that celebrates the real meaning of Christmas, you will love spending time on this craft.
+If you are looking for a budget-friendly Christmas activity that celebrates the real meaning of this holiday, you will love spending time on this Nativity craft!

-…and it’s eco-friendly too as we are re-using our paper rolls.
+…and it’s eco-friendly too, as we are re-using our toilet paper rolls.

-How to Make a Toilet Paper Roll Nativity Set for Kids
+How to Make a Toilet Paper Roll Nativity Scene for Kids

-Below you will find the step-by-step instructions we followed to create this Nativity.
+Below, you will find the step-by-step instructions we followed to create this Nativity Scene.

 - Three Wise Men

-To make this Nativity Set, you will only need:
+To make this Nativity Craft, you will only need:

 - 8 toilet paper rolls